-One of the most common intersection accidents is known as a T-bone accident.
-Broadside collision is one where the front of one car or truck crashes into the side of another vehicle.
+A broadside collision is a T-bone accident where the front of one car or truck crashes into the side of another vehicle.

 Broadside accidents most often occur at intersections when one of the drivers disobeys the traffic device like a stop sign, red light, or fails to yield at a yield sign.
 T-bone crashes can lead to death or serious injuries to the drivers and passengers of the vehicles involved in the crash.

 Drivers and passengers may suffer from traumatic brain injuries, herniated discs, broken bones in arms and legs, and spinal cord injuries.